 Calculate the results as described in the general instructions.
-The value of 'd' is 1,02 for cotton, 1,01 for melamine and 1,00 for elastolefin.
+The value of 'd' is 1,00, except for cotton, for which 'd' = 1,02 and for melamine, for which 'd' = 1,01.

 On a homogeneous mixture of textile materials, the confidence limits of results obtained by this method are not greater than \pm 2 for a confidence level of 95 %.